Bridging inflation and reheating: chiral gravitational waves from aHz to GHz: Discussion

 \section{Discussion}

+.
 In this paper, we explore the generation of chiral GW signals driven by a PV term coupled to the inflaton, considering the entire evolution from inflation to reheating.
 Our results show that the resulting GWs are circularly polarized, spans a wide frequency range, and significantly enhanced at high frequencies.
 At CMB scales, chiral GWs contribute BB as well as non-vanishing EB and TB spectra in CMB, and can be tested by forthcoming CMB experiments, such as LiteBIRD.
-At high frequencies, particularly in the MHz-GHz range, GW signals exhibit a fully right-handed polaized state with a distinctive energy spectrum, which may be detectable by the resonant cavity experiment.
-Our results provide a comprehensive understanding of chiral GWs across a broad frequency range, offering promising observational opportunities in both CMB and high-frequency regimes.
-These interrelated observations enable us to explore the PV interaction, the inflatonary potential, and the reheating history.
+At high frequencies, particularly in the MHz-GHz range, GW signals exhibit a fully right-handed polarized state with a distinctive energy spectrum, which may be probed by future high-frequency GW detection concepts, including resonant cavity–based and quantum-enhanced proposals~\cite{Herman:2022fau,Kharzeev:2025lyu}.
+Our results provide a comprehensive understanding of chiral GWs across a broad frequency range, offering potential observational opportunities in both CMB and high-frequency regimes.
+These interrelated observations enable us to explore the PV interaction, the inflationary potential, and the reheating history.

+Note that we do not focus on the energy spectrum of GWs at low frequencies $f < \rm{MHz}$.
+This is because inflation-generated GWs exhibit a nearly flat energy spectrum with a slight blue tilt from the inflaton's slowly increasing velocity.
+Even disregarding the constraint on $\Lambda$ from reheating, CMB observations impose an upper bound on the amplitude of GWs at CMB scales.
+Consequently, the energy spectrum of GWs remains suppressed at frequencies accessible to future GW experiments such as SKA~\cite{Janssen:2014dka}, LISA~\cite{Bartolo:2016ami}, and the Einstein Telescope~\cite{ET:2019dnz}, falling below their sensitivity curves.

 This paper explores chiral GWs in the no-backreaction regime, however, investigating the backreaction of over-amplified GWs (corresponding to a lower energy scale $\Lambda$) during reheating is intriguing.
 Although our conclusions on chiral GWs during inflation is independent of inflationary potentials, the $\alpha$-attractor potential that we adopted induces an oscillation phase with $w_{\rm reh} \simeq 0$, which affects the evolution of GWs after inflation.
 Hence, it is also worth examining how this equation-of-state parameter influences the predicted chiral GW signals.
 We leave these questions for future works.